krallin/omnibus-aptible-toolbelt/doc/WINDOWS.md

 git config --global user.name "Thomas Orozco"
 ```

+Import the code-signing certificate (it's in 1Password under `Microsoft
+Authenticode Signing Key`).
+To do so, open the p12 file, select import in the
+`Local Machine`, and provide the p12 password (found in 1Password as well).
+Use
+the certificate manager to confirm the certificate was properly imported.

 ### Every time ###

 Use an **administrator prompt**, and set up the environment: